 The History of APIs

-Before electronic health record systems, healthcare professionals relied on phone calls, fax machines, manual paperwork to achieve interoperability.
+Before electronic health record systems, healthcare professionals relied on phone calls, fax machines, and manual paperwork to achieve interoperability.

 But in today’s digital world, organizations leverage multiple EHRs within a single building.
 As a result, patient data often gets disconnected, spreading across various devices, making it fragmented and useless.